goku80903/Adv.-NLP-project/README.md

    The Dataset considered is same as the one used in the paper.
 It can be obtained from the [link](https://github.com/abisee/cnn-dailymail).

 ### Version 1
- The version 1 consists of the basic Bahandau attention model.
+ The version 1 consists of the basic Bahdanau attention model.

 ### Version 2
   This version is the baseline implementation of the model specifed in the paper.
 A varient of [Abstractive Text Summarization Using Sequence-to-Sequence RNNs and Beyond by Ramesh Nallapati](https://arxiv.org/pdf/1602.06023) without the large vocab trick.
 The vocab has been limited to a size of 50k by taking a minimum frequency of 27 while constructing the vocab.